garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-vue.md

 }
 ```

 The `uploadFile` method will create a payload to pass through to the `FileService`.
-In order to send the file through in the correct format we need to new up an instance of the `FormData` object.
+To send the file through in the correct format we need to new up an instance of the `FormData` object.
 The `FormData` object has an `append` method where the file is passed in.
 See more information how this works over on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
 The payload also has an `endpoint` property which is used to accept the API endpoint that the file will be sent to.
 We do this so that the `FileUpload` component can be reusable for uploading different files to different API endpoints.

 ```js
 uploadFile() {